Last Updated on September 26, 2024 by andrewshih

 The PMBOK Guide includes several appendices.
 The Appendix is a really useful reference that most PMP aspirants neglect.

-• Appendix X6 – Tools and Techniques mapping.
+- Appendix X6 – Tools and Techniques mapping.
 This appendix provides the mapping of tools and techniques that are associated with each of the knowledge areas.
 It will help you solidify and understand the ITTO, rather than trying to memorize by brute force.
+We also provide interactive ITTO Game, and ITTO Review to make it a bit more fun to learn.

-• Review the Glossary, Acronyms, and Definitions.
+- Review the Glossary, Acronyms, and Definitions.
 You should review the common acronyms that may appear in the PMP exam.
 While you don’t need to remember the definition by heart, it serves as a good checkpoint if you know what they are.
-You can use it like a Flash Card.
+You can use it like a Flash Card, or use our interactive Flash Card for review.

 PMP Study Tips # 3: Read the Agile Practice Guide